Fran Kirby

-In April 2018, Kirby was awarded the PFA Women's Players' Player of the Year and the Football Writers' Women's Footballer of the Year.
+For the 2017–18 season, Kirby was awarded her first PFA Women's Players' Player of the Year award.
+Alongside the inaugural Football Writers' Women's Footballer of the Year.
+Winning both awards again in the 2020–21 season.
 She was named to the shortlist for the Ballon d'Or in 2021, ranking 10th.
-She was also named to the Top 10 of The Guardian's The 100 Best Female Footballers In The World in 2021, ranking 7th.

-As of December 2020, she is Chelsea's all-time top scorer.
+She was also named to the Top 10 of The Guardian's The 100 Best Female Footballers In The World in 2021, ranking seventh.
+As of May 2024, when it was announced that Kirby would be leaving Chelsea at the end of the 2023–24 season, she holds the record as the club's leading goalscorer, with 116 goals, holding this record since December 2020.

 Early life

 Born and raised in Reading with her brother Jamie and parents Denise and Steve, Kirby began playing football as a young girl after watching her brother play.
 She would play any chance she got: at school, in the street, in the front garden.
-At a young age, her mother, Denise, wrote in a birthday card that Fran would play in a World Cup one day: she was her biggest supporter.
-When Fran was 14, her mother died suddenly from a brain haemorrhage.
-Two years later, she experienced a deep depression.
+At an early age, her mother, Denise, wrote in a birthday card that Fran would play in a World Cup one day: she was her biggest supporter.

 Kirby attended Caversham Park Primary School and Chiltern Edge, Sonning Common where she played against boys.
+As part of the "Where Greatness Is Made" campaign, a plaque honouring Kirby was installed at local club Caversham Trents.
 At age 7, she joined Reading's academy and made her senior debut at 16.